raamav/Sentence2Words/README.md

 # Sentence2Words
-A very basic sentence to words converter which is based on Python lists.
+A basic sentence to words converter which is based on Python lists.
 I have consciously attempted not to use any compound operations on lists.